Skin Cancer

 Basic Facts

-About half of all Americans will have a skin cancer before they reach age 65.
-Every year, more than 2 million cases of all types of skin cancer are identified in the U.S. Some people are diagnosed with skin cancer more than once.
+About half of all Americans will get a skin cancer before they turn 65.
+Some people will be diagnosed more than once.

 Common Types of Skin Cancer